 While Zenimax appears to have a strong case, I see some potential issues.
 Most importantly, Zenimax did not have Oculus sign a nondisclosure agreement until after Zenimax had provided Oculus with at least some of its proprietary information.
 Oculus will likely argue that Zenimax did not reasonably protect this information, since it shared it with a third-party without requiring a confidentiality agreement.

-This leads to the biggest takeaway thus far for companies looking to protect their proprietary information: Never share this agreement with anyone, for any purpose, unless that person/entity executes a nondisclosure agreement.
+This leads to the biggest takeaway thus far for companies looking to protect their proprietary information: Never share this information with anyone, for any purpose, unless that person/entity executes a nondisclosure agreement.

 It’s also interesting that a company as sophisticated as Zenimax would allow its employees to provide significant proprietary information to a third party without first working out, and documenting, how it would be compensated.
 Later on, the two companies tried to negotiate a compensation agreement, to no avail.